 At times, Huntington's Kitchen serves as a community health center, offering free health screenings for early detection of certain diseases.
 We actively promote the importance of healthy behaviors to improve quality of life.
 Please remember that this is HUNTINGTON'S Kitchen, and your questions, ideas and suggestions are welcome.
 Please contact us to share them.

-Huntington's Kitchen in downtown Huntington, WV was originally established as "Jamie's Kitchen" during the television production of Jamie Oliver's Food Revolution, Season 1.
+Located in Huntington, West Virginia, Huntington's Kitchen was originally established as "Jamie's Kitchen" during the television production of Jamie Oliver's Food Revolution, Season 1.
 The kitchen came to life as a warm and welcoming environment, where people from the community could gather to learn to cook with fresh, wholesome ingredients.

 When filming wrapped, Ebenezer Medical Outreach, a local non-profit healthcare provider, stepped in to oversee operations of the kitchen, which was supported financially by Cabell Huntington Hospital.
-Ebenezer Medical Outreach managed Huntington's Kitchen for three years and, with financial support from the hospital totaling more than a quarter of a million dollars over those years, was able to provide hundreds of cooking classes to well over a thousand local residents.
+Ebenezer Medical Outreach managed Huntington's Kitchen for three years, and with financial support from the hospital totaling more than a quarter of a million dollars over those years, the Kitchen was able to provide hundreds of cooking classes to more than one thousand local residents.

-January 2016, marked a new beginning for Huntington's Kitchen, thanks to a partnership with Marshall University Department of Dietetics, which has moved to a classroom and offices just above Huntington's Kitchen to advance their shared mission of improving the quality of life for residents of Huntington and surrounding Tri-State area through healthy eating and education.
+January 2016 marked a new beginning for Huntington's Kitchen when the Marshall University Department of Dietetics moved their classroom and offices just above Huntington's Kitchen to advance their shared mission of improving the quality of life for residents of Huntington and surrounding Tri-State area through healthy eating and education.